BucketFS

 A BucketFS service contains a number of buckets that can store a number of files.
 Each bucket can have different access privileges.
 Folders are not supported directly, but if you specify an upload path including folders, these will be created.

-Each configured data disk in Exasol has a preinstalled BucketFS service with a default bucket.
-You can create additional BucketFS services as needed.
+During installation, Exasol creates a BucketFS service named bfsdefault with a bucket named default.
+You can create additional BucketFS services and buckets as needed after the installation.

-In on-premises installations of Exasol 8 2025.1.0 and later, you can access BucketFS from Exasol Admin.
-In earlier versions of Exasol we recommend that you use BucketFS Client to manage files.
+In on-premises installations of Exasol 2025.1 and later, you can access BucketFS from Exasol Admin.
+For earlier versions of Exasol we recommend that you use BucketFS Client to manage buckets and files.

 To learn how to use BucketFS, see BucketFS (On-premises) or BucketFS (AWS).